 Welcome.
 After writing the book, TATTOO—Journeys on My Mind, I learned the new age author is expected to have a website (Lipstick on Jenga).
 After creating a website, I learned I must update it with quality text (travel posts) to keep it alive in the internet search engines.
 An audio version is now available.
-The next book is in the works.
+My second book, Characters of Huffinfield, was published on June 1, 2022.
 Ever a work in progress, here is how it all started.

 My mother always said I should write a book about my travels.
 She suggested I call it “Girl on the Loose.”
 Traveling to see what is on the other side of the mountain is something I have pursued with vigor.
 It has kept me aware of how I want to live my life.
 How?
 It reminds me that life is not always as it seems and what I may have considered to be inherently human sometimes proves merely indicative of where I am from.
 Mark Twain wrote: “Travel is fatal to prejudice, bigotry, and narrow-mindedness.”
 Or you’re not doing it right!
 In only 3 months of home comfort, I re-learn my complacency and re-find my sure-footed stance in the middle of the road.
 But it is good to live on the edge sometimes.
 It helps me remember.
 As E.E.
 Cummings wrote: “but only the snow can begin to explain how children are apt to forget to remember.”
 These 21 short stories share moments that left an indelible mark; hence, my TATTOO.